biscuit-auth/website/docs/src/getting-started/authorization-policies.md

 </code></pre>
 </bc-datalog-playground>

-It is important to remember the following that fact names (`user`, `resource`, `operation`) don't have a specific meaning within datalog.
+It is important to remember that fact names (`user`, `resource`, `operation`) don't have a specific meaning within datalog.
 As long as facts names are consistent between facts and checks / policies, they can be named freely (within syntaxic rules).

 ## Datalog in Biscuit